cltl/BabelfyReimplementation/README.md

 # BabelfyReimplementation

 This is the Git repository of our experiment on reimplementing Babelfy.
+We presented this at [the CLiN26 (26th Computational Linguistics in the Netherlands) conference](http://wordpress.let.vupr.nl/clin26/programme/).

 Setup
 ======